GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ## Improvements to Track Visibility
 To improve Track Visibility and update behavior, CSI now recalculates the Track list on every Run, about 33 times a second -- don't worry, the recalculation takes microseconds.

-## Follow TCP/MCP Functionality
+## Follow TCP Functionality
-You can now force CSI to follow Reaper's TCP or MCP view.
-Simply add FollowTCP or FollowMCP to the first line of the csi.ini after the Page name to dictate behavior.
+By default CSI will follow Reaper's MCP view. ou can override this behavior if you add FollowTCP to the line in the csi.ini with the page name as shown below.
 ```
 Version 2.0